Erin-Weiss/Erin-Weiss/README.md

 ## About Me

+I build tools people can run and trust.

-I build machine learning systems and the infrastructure to run them: training models, engineering features, and packaging them as production-ready APIs with containerized infrastructure, monitoring, and CI/CD.
-My recent work includes a CatBoost model that predicts used-car prices within ~$1,300 at the median across 243k vehicles, served via a FastAPI endpoint with Docker, Kubernetes, and automated testing.
+My deepest work is in machine learning systems and the infrastructure to run them, including a CatBoost model that predicts used-car prices within ~$1,300 at the median across 243k vehicles, served via a FastAPI endpoint with Docker, Kubernetes, and automated testing.
+Around that sit data pipelines, geospatial analysis, and client-facing applications, including a live tool that searches 127k parcel records and ships an assumptions log with every run so the client can see how the answer was reached.

+Before this I spent several years as a Director of Strategic Planning, making calls off tools whose limits I could not see.
+That is where I learned to build for the people who inherit the tool, not the person who wrote it.

 **Explore my projects:** [Erin Weiss Portfolio](https://erin-weiss.github.io/index.html)
 **View my résumé:** [Download Here](https://drive.google.com/file/d/191c2Msghk1dNXZPXrVh-ex0RWGSA3HLl/view?usp=sharing)